Christoph16478/iq/iq_python.md

 **Define static files and explain their uses?**

-​​The word "static files" refers to files in a web app that do not change, such as CSS, JavaScript, or pictures.
+The word "static files" refers to files in a web app that do not change, such as CSS, JavaScript, or pictures.
 They remain still.
 Static files are served up by the local Django web server for local development, and minimal configuration is required.

 ----

 **What are Django-admin and manage.py and explain their commands?**

 “Django-admin” is the command line utility of Django to perform administrative tasks.
-And manage.py is created automatically in every Django project.
+And manage.py is created automatically in every
+Django project.
 It performs the same functions as Django-admin, but it also modifies the DJANGO SETTINGS MODULE environment variable to point to your project's settings.py file.

 ----